mahaley22/Uncertainty-Sampling/index.md

 **32.1%** of the non-matches (potential errors) are found by **10.0%** of the target sentences with the highest uncertainty score.
 More typically, the mismatches are a somewhat more evenly distributed, with the following consistent observations:

-a) Not only is the distribution of mismatches (presumptive Negatives) skewed toward the high uncertainty percentiles, but moreover
+a) Not only is the distribution of mismatches (presumptive Negatives) skewed toward the high uncertainty percentiles, moreover

 b) The distribution of *mistranslations* (True Negatives) is markedly skewed toward the high uncertainty percentiles, whereas the *alternate acceptable translations* have lower uncertainty.

 ## Conclusions: